On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Numerical Experiments

 \subsection{Lipschitz Constant of Aggregation Functions}

 In the first set of experiments, we empirically validate the results of Theorem~\ref{thm:thm1} and Lemma~\ref{lem:lem1}.
 To obtain a collection of multisets of vectors, we train three different neural network models on the ModelNet40 and Polarity datasets.
 The difference between the three models lies in the employed aggregation function: \textsc{mean}, \textsc{sum} or \textsc{max}.
 More details about the different layers of those models are given in Appendix~\ref{sec:experimental_setup}.
+Note that the multisets used to verify the Lipschitz constants of the aggregation functions could, in principle, be generated by any means.
+We use those models to create multisets since the objective is to investigate how these functions behave in comparison to the derived bounds when the inputs are sampled from real distributions, rather than artificially generated data that do not occur in practice.
 Once the models are trained, we feed the test samples to them.
 For each test sample, we store the multiset of vectors produced by the layer of the model that precedes the aggregation function, and we also store the output of the aggregation function (a vector for each multiset).
 We then randomly choose $100$ test samples, and for each pair of those samples, we compute the EMD, Hausdorff distance and matching distance of their multisets of vectors, and also the Euclidean distance of their vector representations produced by the aggregation function.
 This gives rise to $9$ combinations of distance functions and aggregation functions in total.
 Due to limited available space, we only show results for ModelNet40 in Figure~\ref{fig:corr_modelnet}.
 The results for Polarity can be found in Appendix~\ref{sec:additional_aggregations}.
-Note that there are $\binom{100}{2} = 4,950$ distinct pairs in total.
-Therefore, $4,950$ dots are visualized in each subfigure.
+Note that there are $\binom{100}{2} = 4{,}950$ distinct pairs in total.
+Therefore, $4{,}950$ dots are visualized in each subfigure.
 To quantify the relationship between the output of the distance functions for multisets and the Euclidean distances of their vector representations, we compute and report the Pearson correlation coefficient.
+We observe from Figure~\ref{fig:corr_modelnet} that the Lipschitz bounds (dash lines) successfully upper bound the Euclidean distance of the outputs of the aggregation functions.
+Note that all point clouds contained in the ModelNet40 dataset have equal cardinalities.
+Therefore, the conclusions of both Theorem~\ref{thm:thm1} and Lemma~\ref{lem:lem1} apply to this case, and thus we can derive Lipschitz constants for $7$ out of the $9$ combinations of distance functions for multisets and aggregation functions.
+We can see that the bounds that are associated with the \textsc{mean} and \textsc{sum} functions are tight, while those associated with the \textsc{max} function are relatively loose.
+We also observe that the distances of the representations produced by the \textsc{mean} and \textsc{sum} functions are very correlated with the distances produced by all three considered distance functions for multisets.
+On the other hand, the \textsc{max} function gives rise to representations that are less correlated with the produced distances.